Fractal dimension: Introduction

 The relationship of an increasing fractal dimension with space-filling might be taken to mean fractal dimensions measure density, but that is not so; the two are not strictly correlated.
 Instead, a fractal dimension measures complexity, a concept related to certain key features of fractals: self-similarity and detail or irregularity.
 These features are evident in the two examples of fractal curves.
 Both are curves with topological dimension of 1, so one might hope to be able to measure their length and derivative in the same way as with ordinary curves.
 But we cannot do either of these things, because fractal curves have complexity in the form of self-similarity and detail that ordinary curves lack.
 The self-similarity lies in the infinite scaling, and the detail in the defining elements of each set.
 The length between any two points on these curves is infinite, no matter how close together the two points are, which means that it is impossible to approximate the length of such a curve by partitioning the curve into many small segments.
 Every smaller piece is composed of an infinite number of scaled segments that look exactly like the first iteration.
-These are not rectifiable curves, meaning they cannot be measured by being broken down into many segments approximating their respective lengths.
+These are not rectifiable curves, meaning that they cannot be measured by being broken down into many segments approximating their respective lengths.
 They cannot be meaningfully characterized by finding their lengths and derivatives.
 However, their fractal dimensions can be determined, which shows that both fill space more than ordinary lines but less than surfaces, and allows them to be compared in this regard.

 The two fractal curves described above show a type of self-similarity that is exact with a repeating unit of detail that is readily visualized.
-This sort of structure can be extended to other spaces (e.g., a fractal that extends the Koch curve into 3-d space has a theoretical D=2.5849).
+This sort of structure can be extended to other spaces (e.g., a fractal that extends the Koch curve into 3D space has a theoretical D = 2.5849).
 However, such neatly countable complexity is only one example of the self-similarity and detail that are present in fractals.
 The example of the coast line of Britain, for instance, exhibits self-similarity of an approximate pattern with approximate scaling.
 Overall, fractals show several types and degrees of self-similarity and detail that may not be easily visualized.
-These include, as examples, strange attractors for which the detail has been described as in essence, smooth portions piling up, the Julia set, which can be seen to be complex swirls upon swirls, and heart rates, which are patterns of rough spikes repeated and scaled in time.
-Fractal complexity may not always be resolvable into easily grasped units of detail and scale without complex analytic methods but it is still quantifiable through fractal dimensions.
+These include, as examples, strange attractors, for which the detail has been described as in essence, smooth portions piling up, the Julia set, which can be seen to be complex swirls upon swirls, and heart rates, which are patterns of rough spikes repeated and scaled in time.
+Fractal complexity may not always be resolvable into easily grasped units of detail and scale without complex analytic methods, but it is still quantifiable through fractal dimensions.